Terms of Participation

 Some programmes require trainees to work across multiple practice settings and with multiple Employers.
 In these situations we require one lead Employer to be identified.
 It is the responsibility of the lead Employer to work with and share information with other Employers on the same programme.
 This information will include, but is not restricted to, trainee details, advertising information and programme details.

 Employers will be responsible for undertaking pre-employment checks (as per NHS Employers guidance) and for issuing appropriate contracts of employment and are expected to contact trainees as soon as reasonably possible after allocations have been announced.

-Employers will pay at least the minimum salary for entry to the Scheme, which is currently £16,708 for a 35-hour week (adjusted for actual hours worked) and will honour the advertised salary and contracted hours as displayed in their Oriel programme information
+Employers will pay at least the minimum salary for entry to the Scheme, which is currently £18,964 (as of April 2023) for a 35-hour week (adjusted for actual hours worked) and will honour the advertised salary and contracted hours as displayed in their Oriel programme information

 The advertised salary will not be subject to further deductions upon payment to the trainee (such as, for example, charging the trainee for external training provision payments)

 Health Education England Quality Framework for the Foundation training year

-It is important that all employers within the scheme are committed to providing a high quality training experience.
-For this reason we will require employers who sign up to commit to complying with the following:
+It is important that all Employers within the Scheme are dedicated to providing a high quality training experience.
+For this reason, we expect employers to commit to the following:

-Disclosure and Barring Service Checks (DBS) for the trainee pharmacist.
+Undertaking Disclosure and Barring Service Checks (DBS) for all trainee pharmacists .

-All trainee pharmacists to complete Equality and Diversity, Safeguarding Vulnerable Adults and Children and Information Governance training appropriate to the role being undertaken.
+Ensuring all trainee pharmacists complete Equality and Diversity, Safeguarding Vulnerable Adults and Children and Information Governance training appropriate to the role being undertaken.

-All trainees will work to an approved GPhC Foundation Training Year Training Plan.
-Employers should offer a training plan that is mapped to the interim learning outcomes.
+Ensuring all trainees will work to an approved GPhC Foundation Training Year Training Plan.
+Employers should offer a training plan that is mapped to the GPhC interim learning outcomes.
 The learning environment should meet principle two of the standards for registered pharmacies.

 All trainees and their tutors will sign a GPhC Learning Agreement

 All designated supervisors must comply with the GPhC Guidance* and have undertaken tutor (or education supervisor) training within the last three years